 The stack is segmented into two parts.
-Daml Drivers encompass those components which enable an infrastructure to run Daml Smart Contracts, turning it into a Daml Network.
-Daml Connect consists of everything developers and users need to connect to a Daml Network: the tools to build, deploy, integrate, and maintain a Daml Application.
+Daml drivers encompass those components which enable an infrastructure to run Daml Smart Contracts, turning it into a Daml Network.
+Daml Components consists of everything developers and users need to connect to a Daml Network: the tools to build, deploy, integrate, and maintain a Daml Application.

 At the bottom of every Daml Application is a Daml network, a distributed, or possibly centralized persistence infrastructure together with Daml drivers.
 Daml drivers enable the persistence infrastructure to act as a consensus, messaging, and in some cases persistence layer for Daml Applications.
 Most Daml drivers will have a public API, but there are no uniform public APIs on Daml drivers.
 This does not harm application portability since applications only interact with Daml networks through the Participant Node.
-A good example of a public API of a Daml driver is the command line interface of Daml for Postgres.
-It’s a public interface, but specific to the Postgres driver.
+A good example of a public API of a Daml driver is the deployment interface of Daml for VMware Blockchain.
+It’s a public interface, but specific to the VMware driver.

 Runtime components are standalone components that run alongside Participant Nodes or Applications and expose additional services like query endpoints, automations, or integrations.
 Each Runtime Component has public APIs, which are covered in Feature and Component Statuses.
 Typically there is a command line interface, and one or more “Runtime APIs” as indicated in the above diagram.

 The SDK allows the generation of code for some languages from a Daml Model.
 This generated code has public APIs, which are not independently versioned, but depend on the Daml version and source of the generated code, like a Daml package.
 In this case, the version of the Daml SDK used covers changes to the public API of the generated code.

 Developer Tools / SDK¶